Pooch Coach Bio

 Seen regularly on TV, including KRON 4, CBS, ABC, Animal Planet, “Evening Magazine” with Mike Rowe, and "MythBusters”, as well as working in movies and on stage, Beverly Ulbrich is the President and Founder of The Pooch Coach LLC.
 She is an expert canine trainer and behaviorist.
 She has been working with dogs all her life and is the sole behaviorist for many nonprofits in the San Francisco Bay Area.
 She helps people with their dog training needs through her private, one-on-one, personalized training programs.
 She has extensive knowledge and success with solving aggression issues and helping shy, fearful dogs.
 She was voted the “best private dog trainer” in the entire SF Bay Area in 2 separate polls - the SF Chronicle’s Best of the Bay and in The Bay Woof’s “Beast of the Bay” awards.

-Beverly has been a full time dog trainer and a member of the APDT and IACP for over 10 years.
+Beverly has been a full time dog trainer and dog behaviorist and a fully accredited member of the APDT and IACP for over 11 years.
 She quit her job as an executive in high technology so that she could help animals, which is her real passion.
 She helps her clients with obedience training and rehabilitates their dogs with mild to severe behavior problems.
 She also volunteers as the sole behaviorist for several non profits in San Francisco: PAWS (www.pawssf.org)

 , VET SOS (www.vetsos.org),